masayukihonda/3layers_neuralnet/README.md

 - Other software : sourceTree

 ## Usage
  Python 3.6 execution environment is required. and This program requires Mnist gzip dataset and source.py to be same directory.

+## Demo
+ Following image is this program's result sample.

+## Optional Issue
+ - I write solving overflow problem (at caluculating sigmoid exp).
+ - I implemented this program with dropout algolism in branch. but it was needless because overfitting didn't happen.